Indietro

 I don’t know about all of you, but something seems to cheer up my day when I put on a vibrant outfit.
 I have my go-to staples that are comfortable, bright, and happy, which inject a little fun into my day.
 Even putting effort into creating an outfit can uplift my mood.
 Clothing not only affects how others perceive us, it affects our thoughts and mood as well.

 I’m very excited to share with you several studies that show our mood can be affected depending on what we wear.
 And vice versa - how we feel upon waking can affect our choice of outfit and subsequent moods.
-In this video, I’m going to share the power of fashion and how what we wear effects our mood in terms of shape, style, and color, along with how we can utilize this information to create a happy wardrobe!
+In this blog, I’m going to share the power of fashion and how what we wear effects our mood in terms of shape, style, and color, along with how we can utilize this information to create a happy wardrobe!

 Shape and Style